 Minnesota Arts and Cultural Heritage Fund

-“This activity is funded by the Southeastern Minnesota Arts Council through the Minnesota arts and cultural heritage fund as appropriated by the Minnesota State Legislature with money from the vote of the people of Minnesota on November 4, 2008.”
+When a project is funded by a particular group such as the Southeastern Minnesota Arts Council, The Minnesota State Arts Board, or the Viking Regional Library System, we always pay respect by saying “This activity is funded by (that group) through the Minnesota arts and cultural heritage fund as appropriated by the Minnesota State Legislature with money from the vote of the people of Minnesota on November 4, 2008.”

 The Logo